JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 ## How Amper works

-Amper currently uses Gradle as the backend and YAML as the frontend that designs the project configuration.
+Amper currently uses Gradle as the backend and YAML as the frontend that defines the project configuration.
 It supports custom tasks, library publishing to Maven, CocoaPods, and packaging desktop apps through the Gradle interop.

-With Amper, you declare modules that can be platform-specific applications or shared Kotlin libraries in a `.yaml` module manifest file using a special declarative DSL.
+With Amper, you can set up a configuration for platform-specific applications and shared Kotlin libraries.
+They are declared as modules in a `.yaml` module manifest file using a special declarative DSL.

 The core concept of this DSL is Kotlin Multiplatform.
 Amper allows you to configure Kotlin Multiplatform projects quickly and easily without having to dive deep into complex Gradle concepts.
-The Amper's DSL offers a special syntax to deal with multiplatform configuration: dependencies, settings, and so on.
+The Amper's DSL offers a special syntax to work with multiplatform configuration: dependencies, settings, and so on.

 Here is an example of Amper's manifest file for a Kotlin Multiplatform shared library which can be used with JVM, Android, and iOS applications: